 How do I insert a battery into the Piccolo ?

-Hold the body in one hand.
-Unscrew the end cap from the base and insert a 1.5v AA battery, positive end first, into the body.
-Screw the end cap back into place.
+See the instructions that came with your Piccolo.
+Hold the body on the white part at the tip end.
+Unscrew the rubber grip from thebody, holding it at the front end of the grip and insert a 1.5v AA battery, positive end first, into the body.
+Screw the rubber grip back into place.
 [NOTE: When the unit starts to run slowly, after a month or two, it is time to replace the battery.]

 How do I attach a Tip to the Piccolo ?